A Lie algebraic pattern behind logarithmic CFTs: Introduction

 Let us go back to our special cases above.
-In our cases, $\mathcal{W}_0$ is the principal $W$-(super)algebra $\mathbf{W}^k(\g)$ or $\mathbf{W}^k(\osp(1|2r))$, and thus we have the Kazhdan-Lusztig type character formula derived from \cite{KT,KT1} and the exactness of $+$-reduction $H^0_{\mathrm{DS},+}(\cdot)$ in \cite{Ar} (however, in the second case we assume the latter).
-By applying the discussion in the last paragraph, we obtain the following (for more detail, see Theorem \ref{simplicity theorem in non-super case} and \ref{simplicity theorem in super case}).
+In our cases, $\mathcal{W}_0$ is the principal W-(super)algebra $\mathbf{W}^k(\g)$ or $\mathbf{W}^k(\osp(1|2r))$, and thus we have the Kazhdan--Lusztig type character formula derived from \cite{KT,KT1} and the exactness of $+$-reduction $H^0_{\mathrm{DS},+}(\cdot)$ in \cite{Ar} (however, in the second case we assume the latter).
+By applying the discussion in the last paragraph, we can extend the main results of \cite{ArF} to our cases (Theorem \ref{simplicity theorem in non-super case} and \ref{simplicity theorem in super case}).